Semi-Homemade Easy Baked Beans Recipe

 You already have beans that are already soft and tender and have absorbed the seasonings.
 As a result, you don’t have to deal with the time and labor of cooking dry beans.
 But then you dump out all the liquid and replace it with something way yummier.

-This gives them an even bolder, more intense flavor and a deliciously rich, thick, gooey texture that is just so much better than that liquidy stuff in the can.
-And it’s barely any more work than dumping canned baked beans in a pot, but totally worth it.
-It’s a gluten free side dish recipe that’s the hit of every summer cookout!
+These doctored up baked beans have an even bolder, more intense flavor and a deliciously rich, thick, gooey texture that is just so much better than that liquidy stuff in the can.
+It’s barely any more work than dumping canned baked beans in a pot, but totally worth the little bit of extra effort.
+It’s a gluten free side dish recipe that’s the hit of every summer cookout or when you make Instant Pot BBQ Ribs for game day!

 Ingredients